Data Assets and Targets - Overview

 See the sections below for more information:

-Access and View Data Assets and Targets
+How to Access and View Data Assets and Targets

 Procedure: